-This is one of my favourite desserts.
-Rice kheer is a rice pudding made with milk, cardamom, and saffron.
+Ever since my friend Alnaar taught me how to make this dish it has become one of my favourite desserts!
+Rice Kheer is a rice pudding made with milk, cardamom, and saffron.
 Its so simple, yet incredibly tasty.
 You can serve it warm or cold too so its pretty versatile.

 Rice Kheer is not difficult to make.
 However, it does involve a lot of downtime while the rice is cooking and absorbing all of the water.
 So make sure you have a good book to read (or in my case, a messy kitchen to clean) to keep yourself entertained.